emirhanboge/ML-PaperImplementations/neural-style-transfer/README.md

 ## Example

-The original image is a photo of Dalyan.
+The original image is a photo of Dalyan, a village in Turkey.
 The style image is a painting by Van Gogh.
 The transformed image is the result of combining the content of the original image with the style of the style image.

 ![Dalyan + Van Gogh](images/transferred/image_3000.png)